hoylen/woomera/README.md

 }
 ```

-Exception handlers can be attached to the pipelines and the server.
+Exception handlers can be associated with each pipelines and with the

-A hierarchy determines which exception handler is invoked.
-If an
+server by setting the _exceptionHandler_ members.

+Different exception handlers for different pipelines can be used to
+handle exceptions differently.
+For example, one pipeline could be used
+for a RESTful API and its exception handler produces a XML or JSON
+error response; and other pipeline's exception handler could produce a
+HTML error page.

+#### 4.3 Low-level exception handling

+In addition to the high-level exception handlers, a low-level
+exception handler that can be associated with the server by setting
+the _exceptionHandlerRaw_ member.

+It is called a "low-level" or "raw" exception handler, because it
+needs to process a Dart HttpRequest and generate a HTTP response
+without the aid of the Woomera classes.

+#### 4.4 Exception handling process

+The process of dealing with exceptions depends on where the initial
+exception was thrown from, and what custom exception handlers the
+application has provided.

-exception occurs inside a request handler method (and has not been
+- If an exception occurs inside a request handler method (and has not
-caught and processed within the handler) it is passed to the exception
+  been caught and processed within the handler) it is passed to the
-handler attached to the pipeline: the pipeline with the rule that
+  exception handler attached to the pipeline: the pipeline with the
-invoked the request handler method.
-If no exception handler was
+  rule that invoked the request handler method.

-attached to the pipeline, the exception handler attached to the server
+- If no exception handler was attached to the pipeline, the high-level
+  exception handler on the server is used.
+Exceptions that occur
+  outside of any handler or pipeline (commonly when a matching handler
+  is not found) are also handled by the server's high-level exception
+  handler.

-is used.
-If no exception handler was attached to the server, a default
+- If no high-level exception handler was attached to the server, the
+  low-level exeption handler on the server is used.

+- If there is no custom low-level exception handler, a default
   exception handler is used.

-The hierarchy is also used if an exception handler itself throws an
-exception.
-(Though, hopefully, exception handlers will not throw an
+If one of those exception handlers throws an exception, the exception
-exception).
-In that situation, a _ExceptionHandlerException_ is
-thrown.

-#### 4.1.
-Standard exceptions

-The framework throws exceptions that are also processed by the same
-exception handling hierarchy.

-The `NotFoundException` is thrown when a matching rule is not found.
-The exception handler should produce a "page not found" error page
-with a HTTP response status of either `HttpStatus.NOT_FOUND` or
-`HttpStatus.METHOD_NOT_ALLOWED`.

-Other exceptions defined in the package are subclasses of
-`WoomeraException`.
+it was processing is wrapped in an _ExceptionHandlerException_, which
+is then passed to the next handler in the process.

+It is recommended to provide at least one custom exception handler,
+since the default exception handler just produces a plain text
+response that purely functional and not pretty.
+It is common to just
+provide a high-level server exception handler; and only provide the
+others if there is a special need for them.

 ### 5. Responses